-- Review all open orders in one place from the Orders tab in Shopify.
-(1 minute)
+- Get all of the ordered items in one place (1 minute)

-- Attach a shipping label to each package.
-(2 minutes)
+- Attach shipping label to package (30 seconds)

-While you’re outlining the stages of your process, look for any bottlenecks and note how long each step takes to complete.
+While you’re outlining the stages of your process, look closely for any bottlenecks, and note how long each step takes to complete.
 Is there anything you can do to streamline those steps or make them more efficient?

-Shaving a minute off each shipment might not seem like much, but if you’re handling 10 shipments and deliveries a day, that’s already 10 minutes you (or your team) could spend on something else.
+Shaving 30 seconds or a minute off each shipment might not seem like much, but if you’re handling ten shipments a day, that’s already five minutes you (or your team) could spend on something else.

 Save time by buying and printing shipping labels in bulk